Safi2422/Word-Search-Puzzle/README.md

 # Word-Search-Puzzle
 This is a whole c++ program which will allow you to create a grid of hidden words, words must be entered by you in file.
-It can also give positions of words hidden in grid.
+It can also give positions of words hidden in grid (Grid can also be provided by user in a file).

+The sample inputs are also given.